MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 By following these steps, you gain a comprehensive understanding of your workload's cost structure and identify areas where you can optimize rates.

-### Determine billing model
+### Determine the right billing model

-Using a consumption billing model (pay-as-you-go) and preprovisioned billing model (prepaid) on the appropriate resources can help generate the best rates for your workload.
-You need to consider the characteristics and usage patterns of your workload to make the correct decision.
-Determining the right billing model for a component involves considering various factors.
-Consider usage patterns and budget.
-You need to understand financial constraints to decide whether upfront payment is feasible.
-Assess if you have a long-term commitment to the component or if it's a short-term project.
-Consider the potential cost savings offered by prepaid plans and compare them with the expected usage and pay-as-you-go costs.
+Determining the billing model involves choosing between consumption-based (pay-as-you-go) and prepaid pricing strategies.
+The selection should be based on the predictability, duration, and utilization consistency of workload components.
+This decision requires collaboration between development and purchasing teams to evaluate resource needs, usage patterns, and potential cost optimizations.
+Selecting the right billing model is crucial to ensure cost-effectiveness.
+It helps align the workload with business objectives and get the best rates for the specific requirements of a workload.
+To determine the right billing model, consider the following strategies:

 #### Understand consumption pricing